v-iashin/SparseSync/README.md

 ## Examples

+A minimal working example that makes a prediction for a sample video.
+The script will download all necessary checkpoints and configs automatically

-A minimal working example from the _LRS3 dataset_ (the video is in-sync):
+A sample from the _LRS3 dataset_ (note, the video is in-sync):
 ```bash
 # conda activate sparse_sync
 python ./scripts/example.py \